-Judith Sloan was appointed as a non-executive director of Westfield Management Limited, Westfield Holdings Limited and Westfield America Management Limited in February 2008.
-She is a Commissioner of the Productivity Commission and the Australian Fair Pay Commission.
-She holds a degree in Economics from the University of Melbourne, a Master of Arts degree in Economics specialising in Industrial Relations, also from the University of Melbourne and a Master of Science degree in Economics from the London School of Economics.
-Professor Sloan has held academic appointments at the University of Melbourne and Flinders University and is a member of the Board of the Lowy Institute for International Policy.
-Her previous appointments include Deputy Chair of the Australian Broadcasting Corporation and Director of Mayne Group Limited (now known as Symbion Health Limited).
+Judith Sloan was appointed as a non-executive Director of Westfield Management Limited, Westfield Holdings Limited and Westfield America Management Limited in February 2008.
+She is Honorary Professorial Fellow at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne.
+Professor Sloan holds a first class Honours degree in Economics and a Master of Arts in Economics specialising in Industrial Relations, from the University of Melbourne and a Master of Science in Economics from the London School of Economics.
+She has previously held an academic appointment at Flinders University and is a Director of the Lowy Institute for International Policy.
+Her previous appointments include Chairman of Primelife Limited, Deputy Chair of the Australian Broadcasting Corporation, Director of Santos Limited and Mayne Nickless Limited, and Commissioner of the Productivity Commission.
+Professor Sloan is a member of the Nomination Committee.